cashfree/cashfree-bank-validation-node/README.md

 ## Set Up

 ### Pre Requisites:
-The following kit uses information stored in a app.js file.
+The following kit uses information stored in the app.js file.
 Before running the code for the first time open the app.js file and add the relevant details:
-  1. ClientId: This is a unique Identifier that identifies the merchant.
+  1. ClientId: This is a unique identifier that identifies the merchant.
 For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
-  2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree indentify the merchant.
+  2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree identify the merchant.
 For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
-  3. Environment: Enviornment to be hit.
-The following values are accepted prod: for production, test: for test enviornment.
+  3. Environment: Environment to be hit.
+The following values are accepted prod: for production, test: for the test environment.

 ### IP Whitelisting: